akeneo/pim-helpcenter/content/md/first-steps/manage-type-association.md

 # Create an association type

 :::info
 You must have the permission to create an association type from the PIM.
+Association type must contain at least one letter.
 :::

 ## Create a 1-way association type

 To create a 1-way association type:
 1. Click on `Create association type`
-1. Fill in the code of the association type you want to create
+1. Select the code of the association type you want to create
 1. Click on Save

 ::: success
 The association type has now been created and the edit page is displayed.
-The labels can be changed.
+Only the labels can be changed.
 :::

 ## Create a 2-way association type